Biomedical and life sciences.

 The Engineering and Physical Sciences Research Council (EPSRC).

-Fully funded 3,5 years full-time PhD studentship (including home tuition fees, annual stipend and consumables) starting on 1st October 2022.
+Applications are invited for a fully funded 3,5 year full-time PhD studentship (including home tuition fees, annual stipend and consumables) starting on 1st October 2023..

 Informal email enquiries from interested students to the supervisor are encouraged (contact details below).